AdobeDocs/launch-learn.en/help/consent/tutorial.md

 role: Developer
 ---

-# Implement consent with a Consent Management Platform using the Web SDK
+# Implement consent with a Consent Management Platform using the Platform Web SDK extension

 Many legal privacy regulations have introduced requirements for active and specific consent when it comes to data collection, personalization, and other marketing use cases.
 In order to meet these requirements, Adobe Experience Platform allows you to capture consent information in individual customer profiles and use those preferences as a determining factor in how each customer’s data is used in downstream Platform workflows.